 As they grow, you can easily propagate them by pinching off new growth and transplanting the cuttings into new soil.
-So if you have a friend who has an ivy plant, ask for a small stem of theirs, and then remove the bottom leaves and plant it in moist soil.
+So if your friend has an ivy plant, ask for a small stem of theirs, and then remove the bottom leaves and plant it in moist soil.

 Set a few of them together for that English garden indoors feel.
 Gently tuck its leaves around the places you’d like it to climb, and it will oblige.

-A great choice for more humid spaces, a Boston fern will add a burst of frilly, fuss-free greenery to any space in need of enlivening.
-They like indirect sunlight and moist soil, but you need to watch the overwatering.
+A great choice for more humid spaces, Boston ferns will add a burst of frilly, fuss-free greenery to any space in need of enlivening.
+They like indirect sunlight and moist soil, but you need to watch out for overwatering.

 One of the most resilient plants on our list, the cast-iron plant is a simple, no-fuss, dark green plant with large, waxy leaves.
-These nearly indestructible plants grow slow and steady, so make sure you buy them at the size you want.
+These are nearly indestructible, and their growth is slow and steady, so make sure you buy them at the size you want.

 Since this plant is so understated, it works well in tandem with the showstoppers.
 It can handle negligent feeders, cooler temperatures, forgetful waterers, and darker spaces.
 What’s not to love?

-Similar to the palm, this plant is an upright, tropical-vibe house plant.
+Similar to the palm, this plant is an upright house plant with a tropical vibe.
 The spiky leaves look almost like large blades of grass!
 Some have beautiful yellow and green variegated leaves, which add some nice variety to your collection.

 The shiny green leaves of succulents like the jade plant are a fun addition to a neutral-colored or minimalist room.
 Cacti are available in many different colors and shapes.
-While these are technically in a category of plants that has water-retaining leaves (they are used to desert conditions), succulents—think jade, cacti, aeonium, agave, crassula, and aloe, among others—are wonderfully beautiful and effortless plants to grow.
+While these are technically in a category of plants with water-retaining leaves and used to desert conditions, succulents—think jade, cacti, aeonium, agave, crassula, and aloe—are wonderfully beautiful and effortless plants to grow.